- It's really annoying to see that the mouse is clicking on its own, especially when you're working or playing your favorite game.

-The mouse is a useful piece of hardware that helps users navigate on their computer more easily than if using the navigation keys or the touchpad.
+The mouse is a valuable piece of hardware that helps users navigate on their computer more quickly than if using the navigation keys or the touchpad.

 This strange mouse behavior is usually triggered by external factors, such as specks of dust caught inside it, or by software problems, such as driver update issues.